 This interdisciplinary program balances an overview of Nepal’s history, religions, environments, and diversity with an analysis of some of the most pressing contemporary issues in development and social change.
 Students are exposed to different environments and viewpoints and develop their own questions about Nepal’s development and interaction with international agencies, its diverse regions and ethnic identities, and its place in South Asia and the world.
 Lectures and discussions will cover the following topics:

-- Introductions to Nepal and development: Locating Nepal in the region (and Kathmandu’s place in Nepal); religious traditions that help define Nepalese society; causes and conditions for change and conflict; introduction to international development
+- Introductions to Nepal and development: Locating Nepal in the region (and Kathmandu’s place in Nepal); religious traditions that help define Nepalese society; introduction to Nepali society and social structure

 - Development redefined: Social entrepreneurship; social capital and civil society; community driven development, and sustainable development

-Through the Field Methods and Ethics course, students learn appropriate field methodology and gain practical experience working in the field, ultimately leading toward their Independent Study Project (ISP).
-The program’s excellent Nepali language course prepares students for a rich ISP experience in which even novice learners are able to engage productively in their research using newly acquired Nepali language skills.
+Through the Field Methods and Ethics course, students learn appropriate field methodology and gain practical experience working in the field, ultimately leading toward their Independent Study Project (ISP) or internship.
+The program’s excellent Nepali language course prepares students for a rich ISP or internship experience in which even novice learners are able to engage productively in their research or internship using newly acquired Nepali language skills.

-- Development and Social Change Seminar – syllabus
+Development, Gender, and Social Change in the Himalaya – syllabus

-- An interdisciplinary course conducted in English with required readings and relevant educational excursions.
+An interdisciplinary course conducted in English with required readings and relevant educational excursions.
 Using gender as a lens for engaging with development theory and practice, the seminar examines historical and contemporary Nepal and the social, political, cultural, environmental, and economic forces — both internal and global — that have shaped and continue to define the country.
-Lecturers include a cross-section of Nepali society, including young activists and experienced academics drawn from academic institutions such as Tribhuvan University and the Fulbright Commission.
-Site visits to nongovernmental organizations may include Ashoka and other international and local development agencies working in Nepal.
+Lecturers are a cross-section of Nepali society, including activists and experienced academics drawn from academic institutions such as Tribhuvan University, Kathmandu University, and the Fulbright Commission.
+Site visits to nongovernmental organizations may include rights and development agencies like MITINI Nepal, ICIMOD, and Teach4Nepal, among others.

-- This fun, interactive course helps students develop a working fluency in Nepali language with an emphasis on speaking and comprehension skills through classroom and field instruction, combined with practice in reading and writing the Devanagari script.
-Classes are taught two and one-half hours daily.
+These fun, interactive courses help students develop a working fluency in Nepali language with an emphasis on speaking and comprehension skills through classroom and field instruction combined with practice in reading and writing the Devanagari script.
+Classes are taught two-and-a-half hours daily.
 The expert instructors are native speakers with many years of teaching and teacher training experience with SIT and the Peace Corps.
 Instruction includes a variety of interactive, communication-based language teaching techniques that incorporate cultural information into language learning, which helps facilitate ISP research and internships during the final month of the program.